I'm Honey!

 Thinking Positive About Your Past Gives You An Enriched Present

-I know we can be happier if we really see our past in a positive light or we can be helpless and feel we have lost control of what happens to us.
+I know we can be happier if we really see our past in a positive light.
+Or, we can be helpless and feel we have lost control of what happens to us.
 We have choices, darlings.

-I am writing from my experiences.
-Nothing more.
-I can only tell you how I feel after thinking hard about my past uncomfortable experiences.
 I realize that difficult times do have positive outcomes.
-It takes your power to shift your perspectives.
-This will inject more optimism into your life and optimism will improve your well -being and quality of lifestyle..
+It takes personal power to shift your perspective.
+This will inject more optimism into your life and optimism will improve your wellbeing and quality of lifestyle.

 So, take some time out of your day, darlings, to live forward, but understand, backward.
 It works, I swear!!